laur89/awesome-stars/README.md

 - [pixijs/pixijs](https://github.com/pixijs/pixijs) - The HTML5 Creation Engine: Create beautiful digital content with the fastest, most flexible 2D WebGL renderer.
 - [marmelab/react-admin](https://github.com/marmelab/react-admin) - A frontend Framework for building B2B applications running in the browser on top of REST/GraphQL APIs, using ES6, React and Material Design
 - [laoqiren/mlhelper](https://github.com/laoqiren/mlhelper) - Algorithms and utils for Machine Learning in JavaScript.
-- [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Headless Chrome Node.js API
+- [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
 Even 🐒 can do that!
 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.